A novel dual-decomposition method for non-convex two-stage stochastic mixed-integer quadratically constrained quadratic problems: Technical background

 \subsection{Solution method for \textit{p}-Lagrangian dual function}

 In this section, we present adaptations of proximal bundle method \citep{kim2022scalable} and FWPH \citep{FW_PH_2018} for solving the \textit{p}-Lagrangian dual problem \eqref{eq: dual_problem}.
-One should bear in mind that other nonsmooth (convex) optimisation algorithms can be potentially applied to solve \textit{p}-Lagrangian dual function $L_p(\mu)$.
-The choice for proximal bundle method and FWPH was motivated by the literature on dual Lagrangian-based methods, including their reported efficiency (see, for example, \cite{FW_PH_2018, palani2019frank, bashiri2021two, feltenmark2000dual}), and our own experience with preliminary experiments.
+One should bear in mind that alternative nonsmooth (convex) optimisation algorithms can be potentially applied to solve \textit{p}-Lagrangian dual function $L(\mu)$.
+The choice for proximal bundle method and FWPH was motivated by the literature on dual Lagrangian-based methods, including their reported efficiency (see, for example, \cite{FW_PH_2018, palani2019frank, bashiri2021two, feltenmark2000dual}), and our own experience with preliminary experiments involving both and other simpler nonsmooth optimisation methods (i.e., subgradient and cutting planes methods).